yiransheng/doc2vec-hn/README.md

 ### Import/Export

-Python script `<placeholder>` is used to export data in csv format from BigQuery to Google Cloud Storage.
+Python script `/datamunging/export-hn-submissions.py` is used to export data in csv format from BigQuery to Google Cloud Storage.
 Data is automatically split into 57 files.

 Next, I set permission to all 57 csv files to public, and use a simple shell script for a map-side only job on hadoop cluster to load data into HDFS, removing header rows at the same time (at location `/hndata/raw`).